 Chicken leg quarters are the thigh and drumstick of the chicken, which means this is a dark meat cut.
 Typically when you butcher a whole chicken, you separate the thigh and the chicken.
 However, in the case of the leg quarter, you leave them attached to one another.
 This creates an impressively sized hunk of chicken and one that makes one heck of a dinnertime entree.

 WHY ARE CHICKEN LEG QUARTERS SO CHEAP?

-If you’re wondering why chicken leg quarters are such a marvelously economical cut of bird, it’s likely due to the fact that there is less butchering involved on the processor’s end.
+If you’re wondering why leg quarters are such a marvelously economical cut of bird, it’s likely due to the fact that there is less butchering involved on the processor’s end.
 Ever noticed you can get a whole chicken for almost the same price as boneless, skinless chicken breasts?
 It’s more than double the meat, yet the price doesn’t reflect it at all.

 The leg and thigh are still attached with the skin on when you purchase chicken leg quarters.
 This means more meat and more flavor for you, along with a smaller price tag.
 This is a win-win, people.

 HOW TO MAKE CRISPY BAKED CHICKEN LEG QUARTERS

 These crispy, baked chicken leg quarters are seriously easy to make, and if you’re looking to the lemon zest and freshly minced rosemary and stick with the basics, that’s no problem at all.
 You’ll still end up with a juicy, flavorful, tender baked chicken leg quarter the entire family will swoon for.

 - Pat leg quarters dry with a paper towel.